lukew3/mathgenerator/README.md

 ```
 This creates the pdf `ws.pdf` in your current directory
 -->

-## Documentation
-* `getGenList()` returns a list of all generators in the repository in the format `[id, title, self, funcname, subjectname]`

-* `genById(id)` generates a problem, solution set with generator id `id` in the format `[problem, solution]`
+`genById(id)` generates a problem, solution set with generator id `id` in the format `[problem, solution]`
+#### `format` kwarg

-* Pass the kwarg `format=latex` to return problem and solution set as latex.
+* Pass `format=latex` to return problem and solution set as latex.
 If latex is not available for that generator, the problem will return the string "Latex unavailable"

-* Pass the kwarg `format=raw` to return just the raw data for each generator.
+* Pass `format=raw` to return just the raw data for each generator.
 An array of each variable necessary to the generator is returned.
+* If you don't pass a value to the format kwarg, the generator will return a problem and answer in asciimath format.

+You can also use `getGenList()` to return a list of all generators in the repository in the format `[id, title, self, funcname, subjectname]`

 ## List of Generators
 ## algebra